HomeUpdated to 2025 tax year

 Who is eligible?

-To qualify for the amount applicable to Ontarions, a person must be at least 19 years old and a resident of Canada and Ontario on the first day of the payment month.
+To have qualified for the amount applicable to Ontarions, a person must have been at least 19 years old and a resident of Canada and Ontario on the first day of a payment month.

-Individuals under 19 qualify if they had a spouse, or if they were a parent living with their child.
+Individuals under 19 qualified if they had a spouse, or if they were a parent living with their child.

 How much was the rebate?